Information Transmission

 Ultra-fine coaxials

-In recent years, micro coaxial cables have been used for a variety of purposes, including mobile devices, wearable devices, and drones, and there is a need for connections with high bending and twisting characteristics in extremely limited spaces, as well as smaller diameters that are resistant to noise and transmit high-speed signals.
+In recent years, micro coaxial cables have been used in a variety of applications, including mobile devices, wearable devices, and drones, creating a need for connections with high bending and twisting characteristics in extremely limited spaces, as well as smaller diameters, noise resistance, and high-speed signal transmission.

-We are currently developing micro coaxial cables and assemblies for internal wiring in equipment that meet these needs through improvements to the internal cable structure, etc.
+Therefore, we are developing micro coaxial cables and assemblies for internal wiring of equipment that meet these needs by improving the internal structure of the cables.

-The photo on the right is an example of a highly flexible micro-coaxial cable.
-By changing the material and composition of the central conductor, we were able to achieve bending performance 10 times greater than that of conventional types.
-We can design and manufacturing cable structures to meet the desired bending performance.
+The photo below is an example of a highly flexible micro-coaxial cable.
+By changing the material and configuration of the central conductor, we have achieved bending performance that is more than 10 times greater than that of conventional cables.
+This cable can be designed and manufacturing to meet the required bending performance.

 General micro coaxial cable structure